A Lifestraw Go Review for Travelers: Not Recommended for adventurous international travel unless paired with a true purifier

 The Lifestraw Universal uses the two stage carbon and hollow membrane portable water filter used in the Lifestraw Go, but redesigned to screw into your favorite (or virtually any) water bottle.
 The result is the ability to filter 99.9999% of bacteria, and 99.9% of protozoa, down to 0.2 microns, with for up to 4,000 liters, in the water bottle you have now.
 The result is a great option for international travel, but the Lifestraw Universal still leaves the user vulnerable to viruses when using the Lifestraw product alone.

-…but the Lifestraw Go and Lifestraw Universal are insufficient for international travel because neither filters out viruses
+The major weakness of the Lifestraw: viruses.
+My Lifestraw review & research found that the Lifestraw Go and Lifestraw Universal are insufficient for international travel because neither is capable of filtering out viruses

 - Pair your Lifestraw with a purification method (e.g., Steri-pen UV purifier, iodine, chlorine, etc.) that neutralizes viruses, as well as protozoa/parasites and bacteria, while the Lifestraw filters debris and critters while improving taste or…